 Next, the text tells us that Phoebe’s home base is Cenchreae, a coastal town about five miles southeast of the city of Corinth.
 From Paul’s words in Romans 16, we know that there was a Christian church in Cenchreae, and that Phoebe had some sort of significant role in the life of the church at Cenchreae.

 Beyond this introduction, these two verses offer some key details regarding Phoebe’s life and vocation.
 First, Paul calls her a “deacon.”
 The Greek word for “deacon” is diakonos, and it is elsewhere translated as “servant” or “minister.”
-In his essay “What Can We Say About Phoebe?”
-Jeffrey Miller argues that Paul’s usage of diakonos in Romans 12 carries with it the notion of leadership.
-In his article “What Can We Say About Phoebe?” he writes, “Phoebe’s description as diakonos includes the qualifying phrase ‘of the congregation in Cenchreae.’
+In his essay “What Can We Say About Phoebe?,” J. David Miller argues that Paul’s usage of diakonos in Romans 12 carries with it the notion of leadership.
+He writes, “Phoebe’s description as diakonos includes the qualifying phrase ‘of the congregation in Cenchreae.’
 This localization of Phoebe’s position strongly suggests Paul had in mind a specific status rather than general comportment.”

 In other words, when Paul commends Phoebe to the Romans, he chooses to illuminate her specific leadership role within the Christian community in Cenchreae.
 Phoebe the deacon is a leader, and Paul wants the Romans to know it.
 Perhaps knowing her leadership credentials would make the Romans listen more closely as she unrolled the scroll to begin her reading of the letter.

 Second, Paul refers to Phoebe as a “benefactor.”
 In the Greco-Roman world, benefactors, or patrons, funded various social enterprises.
 As a benefactor, Phoebe was a woman of some means who was generous with her support of others, Paul in particular.
-In her article “Wealthy Women in the First-Century Roman World and in the Church,” theologian Marg Mowczko writes, “As well as being an important part of Roman society at all levels, patronage was also important in the church.
-Edwin Judge has remarked, ‘Christianity was a movement sponsored by local patrons to their social dependents.’”
+Theologian Marg Mowczko writes, “As well as being an important part of Roman society at all levels, patronage was also important in the church.
+Edwin Judge has remarked, ‘Christianity was a movement sponsored by local patrons to their social dependents’.”

 What’s the significance of Paul commending Phoebe to the Romans by noting her status as a benefactor?
 Perhaps it testified to her character.
 The Roman church should heartily welcome this generous, committed, and sacrificial woman into their community.